perkun/asterunc/README.md

 ## asterunc

 Just run `./install` script.
+It `make`s `asterunc` program, then copies executable to `/usr/local/bin` together with `shaperr` script.

 # Running

-To produce publication-ready projection you need to run a `shaperr` bash script (which gets installed with `asterunc` program), that will generate uncertainty textures, make projections and then combine everything in one `.png` file.
+To produce publication-ready projection you need to run a `shaperr` python script (which gets installed with `asterunc` program), that will generate uncertainty textures, make projections and then combine everything in one `.png` file.
 You
 need: